Premium Brazil, Argentina & Patagonia

 We depart London Heathrow on our flight to Rio de Janeiro, a city which revels in intoxicating Samba rhythms, gorgeous beaches and a care-free culture.
 On arrival, we check into our hotel, the 5-Star Hilton Copacabana Hotel Rio de Janeiro.
 On Day 2, we embark on an excursion to the top of Rio's most recognisable landmark, Corcovado Mountain, on which perches the astonishing statue of Christ the Redeemer.
 We ascend via the Corcovado Rack & Pinion Mountain Railway, which takes us the 2.4 miles to the viewing platform 2,329 metres above Rio.
 On a clear day, the views of the surrounding area are sensational.
 The statue itself is equally remarkable, standing at 98 feet tall with an arm span of 92 feet.
 Later we enjoy dinner at a local restaurant.
 Each February, Rio is gripped by Carnival fever as one of the world's biggest and most colourful festivals erupts into the party of a lifetime, and this evening we are lucky to have tickets to the winner's parade.
 With seats in the Sambadrome's Grand Stand, we get to see the very best of the festival as all the winners gather together to perform in one place.

-Today we make the journey by cable-car up Sugarloaf Mountain, which offers us breathtaking panoramic views across the city and Guanabara Bay.
+After a guided tour of downtown Rio, we make the journey by cable-car up Sugarloaf Mountain, which offers us breathtaking panoramic views across the city and Guanabara Bay.
 Later we head to Fogo de Chao's for a traditional Churriscera barbecue dinner.

 We take a flight to the Iguassu Falls this morning, on the border between Brazil and Argentina.
 We spend two nights here at the Melia Iguazu Hotel, which enjoys a fabulous location and our rooms overlook this, the largest waterfall system in the world.
 After time for lunch, we take a tour of the Brazilian side of the thundering waters, guided by an expert naturalist before crossing over into the National Park on the Argentinian side, and seeing the falls from a different angle.
 We return to the hotel for dinner, after which you are free to relax or return and explore independently.